christian-rncl/NCI_Takehome/FullStack.md

         The user registers for an account with a `username` and `password`

     Result:<br>
         If the the `username` is not unique, then the user is prompted to try again with a different name.
-Otherwise the user is added to the leaderboard with 0 games and 0 wins and 0 losses under their belt
+Otherwise the user is added to the leaderboard with 0 games and 0 wins and 0 losses under their belt.
+The message "User created" is displayed if they succeed.

 3. Given:<br>